themask025/developer-excercise/README.md

-# Grocery Store Till System - Developer Exercise
+# Grocery Store Till System - Developer excercise

-This exercise is designed to demonstrate a candidate's abilities across a range of competencies in software development.
-You may use any programming language and frameworks of your choice.

-## Instructions
-1. Fork the repository
-2. Implement a solution that meets the requirements below
-3. Share your forked repository with us

-Feel free to use any helper packages/frameworks that you think will be beneficial.

-## Business Requirements
+## Solution overview

-### Overview
-Create a grocery store till system that can scan items and calculate the total bill with support for promotional discounts.
-The currency is **aws** with 100 **clouds** (c) = 1 aws.
+A CLI application, written in Python.

-### Core Functionality
+## Functionality

-#### 1. Product Management
+### Product Management
-The till must support configuration of products with:
+The till supports configuration of products with:
 - Name (unique identifier)
 - Price in clouds
 - Category (e.g., "fruit", "vegetable", "bakery")

-#### 2. Promotional Rules
+### Promotional Rules
-Implement the following discount types:
+Available discount types:

 **Bundle Discount (X for Y)**
 - Customer buys X items from a specified list but only pays for Y of them